Instrumentation to collect browser data

-The script elements can be injected automatically or via the New Relic agent API by an APM agent installed in the back-end application, or they can be inserted manually via copy/paste.
+The script elements can be injected automatically or via the agent API by an APM agent installed in the back-end application, or they can be inserted manually via copy/paste.
 Both API calls and the copy/paste method allow you to control when and where the script elements are inserted.

 |Method||Collecting page load timing information|

 For browsers that implement the Navigation Timing Specification API, page load timing information is read from the browser and reported to New Relic by the browser agent.
 The appropriate values simply are read from the webpage's performance timing object to capture the timing information.